hww/XiKeyboard/README.md

 ### Key Map

 There are two variants of constructor available.
 One for the ordinary keymap and another for child keymap.
-When called LockUp method of keymap, and in case if key binding not found, and default binding is not alowed, will be called LockUp method of parent key map.
+When called LookUp method of keymap, and in case if key binding not found, and default binding is not alowed, will be called LookUp method of parent key map.
 The default binding is the field of each key map, used only when allowed by dedicated argument.

 ```C#
 KeyMap(string title = null, string help = null )